 It makes the teacher’s job easy.

-The exercise is finished when you have translated the text or answered all the questions and your performance is judged by your score.
+You finish the exercise when you have translated the text or answered all the questions.
+Your performance is judged by your score.

 But does it really help you learn a language?
 It might, but the evidence for whether it’s an efficient approach is at best unclear.